tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 crowded, the Garbage Collector of the JVM is desperate to kick some objects out of existence, and yet there is a good chunk of references from Haskell-land to the Java Heap.
-The Haskell portion of the application is already done with the references, but there is plenty of space in the Haskell heap, and the Haskell's Garbage Collector is basking in the sun with no pressure to run the finalizers that would delete the unused references.
+The Haskell portion of the application is already done with the references, but since there is plenty of space in the Haskell heap, the Haskell's Garbage Collector is basking in the sun, with no pressure to run the finalizers that would delete the unused references.

 Sometimes, the application is lucky and the Haskell GC runs the finalizers just in time, which lets the Java GC clean